Hire a temporary foreign worker through the Agricultural Stream: Program requirements

 • on-farm housing

-• can deduct a maximum of $30 per week (pro-rated for partial weeks) from the TFW's wage, unless applicable provincial/territorial labour standards specify a lower amount.
+• can deduct a maximum of $30 per week (pro-rated for partial weeks) from the TFW's wage, unless applicable provincial/territorial labour standards specify a lower amount

-• off-site housing - NOC codes 84120 (Farm machinery operators only), 85100, 85101 and 85103.
+• off-site housing - NOC codes 84120 (farm machinery operators only), 85100, 85101 and 85103

-• can deduct a maximum of $30 per week (pro-rated for partial weeks) from the TFW's wage, unless applicable provincial/territorial labour standards specify a lower amount.
+• can deduct a maximum of $30 per week (pro-rated for partial weeks) from the TFW's wage, unless applicable provincial/territorial labour standards specify a lower amount

-• off-site housing - NOC codes 80020, 80021, 82030, 82031 and 84120 (Specialized livestock workers only)
+• off-site housing - NOC codes 80020, 80021, 82030, 82031 and 84120 (specialized livestock workers only)

-If the employer is the leaseholder or the owner of the dwelling, where multiple TFWs are living, the employer must determine the rent according to the market rate.
+If the employer is the leaseholder or the owner of the dwelling where multiple TFWs are living, the employer must determine the rent according to the market rate.
 The rent must be divided equally between TFWs.

 Housing inspection

 Employers must provide proof that the on-farm or off-site housing has been inspected by the appropriate provincial/territorial/municipal body or by an authorized private inspector with appropriate certification.
-If the authorized inspector or jurisdiction does not have a standard form for reporting official housing inspections, employers must ensure that Schedule F – Housing inspection report seasonal agricultural worker program and agricultural stream is used to report the results.
+If the authorized inspector or jurisdiction doesn’t have a standard form for reporting official housing inspections, employers must ensure that Schedule F – Housing inspection report seasonal agricultural worker program and agricultural stream is used to report the results.

 These additional requirements will include that:

-The housing inspection report must:
+The HIR must:

-• have all relevant sections completed;
+• have all relevant sections completed

-• indicate the maximum number of workers permitted per approved accommodation.
+• indicate the maximum number of workers permitted per approved accommodation

 Employers in British Columbia must:

-• use the British Columbia Agriculture Council (BCAC) housing inspection form; and
+• use the British Columbia Agriculture Council (BCAC) housing inspection form, and

-• have the housing inspection conducted by a BCAC sanctioned inspector, authorized to conduct housing inspections.
+• have the housing inspection conducted by a BCAC sanctioned inspector authorized to conduct housing inspections

 Employers are responsible for any costs that may be associated to having the housing inspected.
 Under no circumstances can employers recover these costs from the TFW.